 King of the Bench: No Fear by Steve Moore

-This is a really funny book for fans of the Wimpy Kid series.
-Steve, who is used to being on the bench for all the sports he plays, then becomes fearful of even getting into the game because of a beanball to another player.
+This is a funny book for fans of the Wimpy Kid series.
+Steve is used to being on the bench for all the sports he plays.
+He becomes fearful of even getting into the game because of a beanball to another player.
 Been there. [middle grade, ages 8 and up]

 Magic Tree House: A Big Day for Baseball by Mary Pope Osborne